minhna1112/spare-code-search/README.md

 ```
 The number and order of the objects should correspond to the objects in the input ``.jsonl`` file.

+By default, the entire prefix and suffix of the file will be provided to the model.
-Optionally, you can submit your own version of the prefix and suffix of the completion file.
+Optionally, you can submit your own version of the prefix and suffix in the completion file.
-If they are not provided, the default values (the entire prefix and suffix of the file) will be used.
-In that case, the format of an entrypoint in the file is:
+In that case, the format of an entry in the file is:
 ```
 {"context": "context for prediction", "prefix": "custom prefix", "suffix": "custom suffix"}
 ```
+Both `prefix` and `suffix` are optional in each entry: it is acceptable if each of the fields is only specified in some of the entries.

 ### Submitting your solution